W R Burner (Minister of the Gospel)

 This exhortation was preceded with: I charge you before God, and the Lord Jesus Christ, who shall judge the quick (living) and the dead at his appearing and his kingdom (2 Timothy 4:1).
 This verifies the seriousness of the matter; not to be taken lightly, but spiritual growth in fulfill one's calling.

 Woodrow Wilson stated: The sum of the whole matter is that our civilization cannot survive unless it is redeemed spiritually.
-A Sunday school commentary noted: The Church is now being tempted to pursue social status rather than sanctification (being set apart unto God), financial financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.
+It was noted that the Church is being tempted to pursue social status rather than sanctification (being set apart unto God), financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.

 Things that once would have shocked Christians are now commonplace.
 There is much that does not disturb the church like it once did.
 Many Christians have been lulled into believing that all is well.
 There may be small victories, a revival here, a church doing a good work there, but where is the moral outrage necessary to petition God for a new reformation or another great awakening?